booz-allen-hamilton/agile-playbook/1_Table of Contents.md

     - Practice - Velocity and Effort Variance

 [Management] (plays/6_Management.md)
-- Play: Evolution from manager to leader
+- Play: Evolution from manager to facilitator
-- Play: Evolving to faciltator
+- Play: Embrace servant leadership
-- Play: Moving to coach
+- Play: Move to coach

 [Adaptation] (plays/7_Adaptation)
 - Play: Reflect on how the team woks together